HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Item Names

 Item names SHOULD follow [FHIR naming guidance](https://hl7.org/fhir/R5/structuredefinition-definitions.html#StructureDefinition.name).
-All names MUST be between 1 and 255 characters.
-Alias names SHOULD begin with `$`, otherwise, names MUST begin with an uppercase letter and contain only letters, numbers, and underscores ("_").
+All item names MUST be between 1 and 255 characters.
+Item names MUST begin with an uppercase ASCII letter and contain only ASCII letters, numbers, and underscores ("_").
 By convention, item names SHOULD use [PascalCase (also known as UpperCamelCase)](https://wiki.c2.com/?UpperCamelCase).

 [Slice names](#contains-rules-for-slicing) and [local slice names for extensions](#contains-rules-for-extensions) SHOULD use [lower camelCase](https://wiki.c2.com/?CamelCase).
-These conventions are consistent with FHIR naming conventions.
+Slice names MUST contain only ASCII letters, numbers, underscores ("_"), hyphens ("-"), at signs ("@"), and forward slashes ("/", used only for re-slicing).
+These conventions are consistent with FHIR naming conventions, aside from disallowing square brackets ("[" and "]") since they are used by [sliced array path](#sliced-array-paths) syntax.

-Beginning alias names with `$` is a good practice, since this convention allows for additional error checking ([see Defining Aliases](#defining-aliases) for details).
+Alias names SHOULD begin with a dollar sign ("$") and MUST otherwise contain only ASCII letters, numbers, underscores ("_"), hyphens ("-"), and dots (".").
+Beginning alias names with $ is a good practice, since this convention allows for additional error checking ([see Defining Aliases](#defining-aliases) for details).

 > **Note:** Instances have identifiers rather than names, so instance declarations should follow the recommendations for [Item Identifiers](#item-identifiers).